Monday August 9th, 2021, 0600-1030

 2300 gain, 4154 loss

 I went back to the hostel to hang out with tons of hikers, even meeting a few SOBO’s.
-One guy, Toe Jam, told me his idea about slack packing the next section and that sounded like a great plan to me.
-The trail does a bunch of s-curves through the area, making it possible to do day hikes and sections from the vicinity of town.
-I wish that I could say that I got to take it easy this day but it seemed like a never-ending chore.
+Toe Jam, a flip-flopper, shared his idea to slack pack the next section, which sounded like a great plan.
+The trail does a bunch of s-curves through the area, making it possible for the town to serve as a base-camp for a few days.
+I wish that I could say that I got to take it easy this first day in town but it seemed like a never-ending chore.
 I didn’t get to bed until midnight. ugh.
 An early morning and another big day awaited.